-The polyhedral model [FL11] is a powerful algebraic framework that is at the core of many advances in optimization and code generation of numerical kernels.
+The polyhedral model [7] is a powerful algebraic framework that is at the core of many advances in optimization and code generation of numerical kernels.
 One reason of its success is the practicality of the operations that are expressed in terms of algebraic computations on affine sets.

 One of the major limitations of this model is that it only applies to programs with regular control and loops with static bounds.
-The main issue is that the polyhedral model's algorithms are defined with strong assumptions on the shape of programs under analysis, which make the underlying problems decidable.
+The main issue is that the polyhedral model's algorithms are defined with strong assumptions on the shape Laure Gonnord Univ Lyon, Université Claude Bernard Lyon 1 CNRS, ENS de Lyon, Inria, LIP, F-69342, LYON Cedex 07, France laure.gonnord@ens-lyon.fr of programs under analysis, which make the underlying problems decidable.
 However, checking those requirements is sometimes not trivial: